About Us

 7. Smoking cessation counselling

-The average rate from January 2020 to December 2020 is 98.0%, which is comparable to the 2019 National Benchmark of 97.2%.
+The average rate from January 2023 to June 2023 was 98.7%, which is above the 2019 National Benchmark of 95.6%.

-Figure 1: Perfect Care for AMI patients by Department of Cardiology, KTPH
+Figure 1: Perfect care for AMI patients by Department of Cardiology, KTPH

 Percutaneous Coronary Intervention within 90 Minutes of Hospital Arrival Indicator